 As they invaded and occupied the nations of Europe, the Nazis raided local economies and seized anything of value.
 No group lost as much as the Jews.
-Hitler’s Final Solution was not only an act of genocide: it was also a campaign of organised theft.
+Hitler’s Final Solution was not just an act of genocide, it was also a campaign of organised theft.
 The Nazis carried out a program of Jewish property seizures that stripped European Jews of billions of dollars worth of cash, housing, businesses and personal belongings.

-The Sturmabteilung (SA) ran boycott and picketing campaigns against certain Jewish businesses reduced their customers, sales and revenue.
-The Nazis also exerted pressure on suppliers or wholesalers, which left many Jewish businesses without stock.
-From 1936 the allocation of raw materials was regulated by the Nazi regime, which naturally denied them to Jewish companies.
+The Sturmabteilung (SA) ran boycott and picketing campaigns targeting Jewish businesses that reduced their customers, sales and revenue.
+The Nazis exerted pressure on suppliers or wholesalers that left many Jewish businesses without stock.
+From 1936, the allocation of raw materials was regulated by the Nazi regime, which naturally denied them to Jewish companies.
 Nazis and Nazi sympathisers in local government often raised rates and rentals on Jewish stores and offices.

-By 1938, many in the Nazi Party were demanding stronger action.
+By 1938, many in the Nazi Party were demanding even stronger action.
 They wanted the complete Aryanisation of German business and the extraction of Jews from the economic life of Germany.
 Jewish property, they argued, should be seized and put to use for the nation.

 “The transfer of Jewish businesses to German hands gives the Party the opportunity to proceed with a healthy policy… It is the Party’s duty of honour to support Party comrades who, because of their membership, have suffered economic disadvantages and to help them achieve an independent livelihood… It is the Party’s duty to ensure that the Jew does not receive an inappropriately high purchase price.
 In this way, Jewry will make reparation for part of the damage that it has done to the German people.”

 Across Germany, Jews were required to fill out a comprehensive inventory and lodge it with the government before the end of June.
 Some did so with indifference – like the conductor Victor Klemperer, who said that “We have become so used to living in this condition of lost rights… that it hardly disturbs us any more”.